 1. Benztropine (0.5 mg, 1 mg, and 2 mg tablets).

-Generic; it was previously available as brand name Cogentin®)
+Generic only; it was previously available as brand-name Cogentin®)

-Generic; it was previously available as brand name Artane®)
+Generic only; it was previously available as the brand name Artane®)

-3. Biperiden: As of February 2022, biperiden is no longer available in the United States.
+1. Biperiden: Biperiden is no longer available in the United States.
 It is available in Europe under the brand name Akineton®.

-4. Procyclidine: As of February 2022, procyclidine is no longer available in the United States.
+2. Procyclidine: Procyclidine is no longer available in the United States.
 It is available in Europe under the brand name Kemadrin®.

 Generic and brand name (Benadryl®).